Achilles Tendonitis – Non insertional

 - Shoe Wear Modification.
 It is important to avoid shoes that precipitate or aggravate symptoms.
 In general, using well fitted “comfort” shoes will be beneficial.
 Some shoe modifications may also be helpful.
 Some patients will feel more comfortable in shoes with a slight heel, or with the addition of a heel lift inside the shoe.
 An increased heel height will tend to take some of the load off of the Achilles tendon.
 Patients should avoid shoes with a “Negative Heel” (i.e. the heel height is lower than the forefoot height) as this has been shown to increase the force through the Achilles, often leading to the development of Achilles tendonitis.
 Aggravating shoes should be modified or discarded so that they do not cause an increase or recurrence of symptoms.

 - Medications.
-Anti-inflammatory medications taken 1-3 times per day can help to settle symptoms in the short term, and break the cycle of pain and discomfort.
+Non-Steroidal Anti-inflammatory medications, or NSAIDs, taken 1-3 times per day can help to settle symptoms in the short term, and break the cycle of pain and discomfort.
 However, for successful long-term management, NSAIDs usually need to be combined with other non-operative treatment strategies.

 - Calf and Achilles Stretching.
 A tight calf muscle will increase the force going through the Achilles tendon and predispose the tendon to micro-tearing.
 A consistent calf stretching program is an important part of treatment.
 (Figure 4)